Scaling Embedding Layers in Language Models

 \subsubsection{Varying the Maximum f-gram Length}

-We explore the effect of varying the maximum length $n$ of f-grams in $\Vfgram$.
-We vary $n$ from 2 to 8 while fixing the total number of f-grams to $|\Vfgram|=$20M.
-This means that we obtain a {\em frequency cutoff} (the minimum frequency of an \ngram{n} in $\Vfgram$) that increases with $n$: This value was $7$ for $n=2$ and 108 for $n=8$.
-We then measure for each $n$ (i) evaluation perplexity and (ii) the average length of a matched f-grams on Wikitext-103.
-Our findings are reported in \Cref{fig:scale_max_ngram_size}.
-We observe that evaluation perplexity increases for $n$ between $2$ and $4$ and then plateaus with some fluctuations.
-A similar trend is observed for the {\em average match length}, which is the average length of f-gram found in \SCONE method (\Cref{alg:scone-first-stage}) for each token in the evaluation set: it rises from 2 to 4 before stabilizing.
-This is likely because longer f-grams occur less frequently than shorter ones after ranking.
-Even with a higher maximum \ngram{n} length, most selected entries remain short.
-Additionally, longer f-grams from the training corpus are less likely to match downstream data.
-Findings on the validation split of WebText (\Cref{subsec:more_exp_webtext}) exhibit a similar pattern, though the average matched length plateaus later, at length 6.
+We study the impact of varying the maximum f-gram length $K$ in $\Vfgram$.
+We vary $K$ from 2 to 8 while keeping the total number of f-grams fixed at 20M.
+As $K$ increases, the frequency cutoff, which is the minimum number of times an \ngram{n} appears in the training corpus to be included in $\Vfgram$, also increases.
+The cutoff is 7 when $K=2$ and 108 when $K=8$.

+For each value of $K$, we evaluate (i) the model's perplexity and (ii) the average length of matched f-grams on WikiText-103.
+The results are shown in \Cref{fig:scale_max_ngram_size}.
+We find that evaluation perplexity rises between $K=2$ and $K=4$, after which it plateaus with some fluctuations.
+A similar trend is observed for the average match length, defined as the average length of the f-grams matched by \SCONE for each token in the evaluation set.
+The average match length also increases between $K=2$ and $K=4$ and then stabilizes.
+This trend is likely because longer f-grams are rarer after frequency-based ranking.
+As a result, even when $K$ is larger, most selected \ngram{n}s remain short.
+Additionally, longer f-grams from the training corpus are less likely to match sequences in downstream data.
+Experiments on the WebText validation split (\Cref{subsec:more_exp_webtext}) show a similar trend, although the average match length continues to increase slightly longer, plateauing around $K=6$.

-Considering these findings, for the experiments in the remainder of this paper, we set the maximum f-gram length to $n=5$ unless stated otherwise.
+Considering these findings, for the experiments in the remainder of this paper, we set the maximum f-gram length to $K=5$ unless stated otherwise.